cj0x39e/retrying-dynamic-import/README.md

-When using “dynamic import”, if the import fails, we can’t get the module again.
+When using "dynamic import", we can't get the module again if the import fails.
 Therefore, I wrote this library to attempt to solve the issue.

 ### How to use